cfaabegone/website/pages/docs/faq.md

 If instead a server is actually down, you can consider disabling hard-fail mode in the [LibreWolf settings](about:preferences#librewolf), or using overrides.

+### I'm getting "MOZILLA_PKIX_ERROR_KEY_PINNING_FAILURE".
+What can I do?

+We enable strict Public Key Pinning, so user level MiTM is not supported by
+default: this is problematic when an antivirus is trying to monitor your network traffic by using its own certificates.

+If you use this kind of antivirus software and you want to disable this, you need to change `security.cert_pinning.enforcement_level` to 1 in about:config.

 ## Linux specific questions: